Sources: TMLT FAQs-Minors and Texas Statutes-Family Code 101.003

 Parental Consent in Cases of Divorce

-If in doubt, always ask to see a copy of the court order
+If in doubt, a physician should always ask to see a copy of the court order.

 - Right to consent to medical, dental, and surgical treatment during an emergency involving an immediate danger to the health and safety of the child.

 Specific rights for a divorced parent who has custody of child

 The Texas Statutes Family Code 153.132 states a "sole managing conservator" (custodial parent) has all the rights listed above in §153.073, AND the right to consent to medical treatment involving invasive procedure, and the right to consent to psychological or psychiatric treatment of a child, unless limited by a court order.

 Specific rights for a divorced parent who does NOT have custody of a child

 The Texas Statutes Family Code 153.074 states that a "possessory conservator" (non-custodial parent) has the rights listed above in §153.073, AND the duty to provide only medical and dental care not involving invasive procedures, unless limited by a court order.

 Divorced parents who have joint custody over a child may both serve as "joint managing conservators" and have all the rights associated with a "managing conservator" unless specifically limited by the court granting the divorce.

 If parents are not available to consent to their child's medical treatment and/or immunizations, the Texas Statutes Family Code 32.001 lists other persons who may consent for medical treatment of a child:

 - adult siblings